hazelcast/hazelcast-reference-manual/src/MapEvents.md

 #### Map Listener Attributes

 As you see, there are attributes of the map listeners in the above examples: `include-value` and `local`.
-The attribute `include-value` is a boolean attribute which is optional to use and if you set it to `true`, the map event will contain the map value.
+The attribute `include-value` is a boolean attribute that is optional, and if you set it to `true`, the map event will contain the map value.
 Its default value is `true`.

-The attribute `local` is also a boolean attribute which is optional to use and if you set it to `true`, you can listen to the map on the local member.
+The attribute `local` is also a boolean attribute that is optional, and if you set it to `true`, you can listen to the map on the local member.
 Its default value is `false`.